UB-Mannheim/AustrianNewspapers/README.md

 2. Region labeling ("header", "headings", "paragraphs", "reference".)
 3. Correction and enhancement of transcriptions according to [OCR-D Ground Truth Guidelines Level 2](https://ocr-d.de/en/gt-guidelines/trans/level_2_2.html)

+### Statistics

+Find more information about the revised dataset in our [wiki](https://github.com/UB-Mannheim/AustrianNewspapers/wiki#information-and-statistics).

 ### Transcription guidelines:
 The transcription rules are based on the [OCR-D Ground Truth Guidelines Level 2](https://ocr-d.de/en/gt-guidelines/trans/level_2_2.html) with some exceptions (see below):